Lemon Group’s Cybercriminal Businesses Built on Preinfected Devices

-We identified some of these businesses used for different monetization techniques, such as heavy loading of advertisements using the silent plugins pushed to infected phones, smart TV ads, and Google play apps with hidden advertisements.
-We believe that the threat actor’s operations can also be a case of stealing information from the infected device to be used for big data collection before selling it to other threat actors as another post-infection monetization scheme.
+We identified some of these businesses used for different monetisation techniques, such as heavy loading of advertisements using the silent plugins pushed to infected phones, smart TV ads, and Google play apps with hidden advertisements.
+We believe that the threat actor’s operations can also be a case of stealing information from the infected device to be used for big data collection before selling it to other threat actors as another post-infection monetisation scheme.

 Branching businesses: Other internet of things (IoT) devices